Perdolique/wplace-colors-downloader/README.md

-# Wplace Image - Vue.js App
+# Wplace Color Downloader - Vue.js App

-This is a Vue.js web application for uploading images and checking if their colors are within a specific 64-color palette (32 free + 32 paid).
+This is a Vue.js web application for uploading images and downloading colors from a specific 64-color palette (32 free + 32 paid).

 ## Features
 - Upload images via file input